Bladeless Lasik Vision Correction Surgery

 LASIK (LAser In-Situ Keratomileusis)

-With the Lasik procedure, a thin layer of the cornea is lifted to create a "flap" that stays connected on one side.
+With the Bladeless Lasik procedure, a thin layer of the cornea is lifted to create a "flap" that stays connected on one side.
+Historically, this flap was created with a blade.
+Through technologic advances the flap is now created with the femtosecond laser.
+The femtosecond laser produces a consistent and centered flap each time.
 Next the excimer laser sculpts the cornea with a cool, ultraviolet light.
 Finally, the "flap" is returned to the original position for a quick, natural recovery.

 Refractive laser surgery now offers an alternative to glasses and contact lenses in correcting vision.
 It can correct myopia (nearsightedness), hyperopia (farsightedness) and astigmatism by changing the shape of the cornea with a cold laser beam.